 If you ask your parents and grandparents about Singaporean Chinese names, you’ll find that a LOT has changed since their times.
 No longer will you find Chinese Singaporeans called Ah Kow, Char Bor or other dialect-based names.

-Yup, after roughly 40 years since the Speak Mandarin Campaign from 1979, Chinese given names deriving from dialects have begun to die out.
+Yup, after roughly 40 years since the Speak Mandarin Campaign in 1979, Chinese-given names deriving from dialects have begun to die out.

-Instead, the youth of comprising Singapore’s Chinese probably call themselves Wei Jie or Hui Min.
+Instead, the youth comprising Singapore’s Chinese probably call themselves Wei Jie or Hui Min.

 Why is this so?

-Nowadays, a lot of young Singaporean Chinese names reflect a melding of east and west.
-The names are often part dialect surname, part mandarin given name part Western name.
+Nowadays, a lot of young Singaporean Chinese names reflect a melding of East and West.
+The names are often part dialect surname, part Mandarin given name, and part Western name.
 A good example would be actor Aloysius Pang Wei Chong.

-The usual alteration includes two things: putting space to separate the given name, and changing a pinyin surname into its dialect version.
-For example, Zhang Haiming, turns into Chong Hai Ming.
+The usual alteration includes two things: putting space to separate the given name and changing a pinyin surname into its dialect version.
+For example, Zhang Haiming turned into Chong Hai Ming.

 Do locals still consult geomancers for Singapore Chinese names?